Junckers

 The goal of the Paris Agreement is to limit global warming to below 2°C above pre-industrial levels, and preferably to 1.5°C.

-In 2023 and 2024, we will set specific targets for our commitment and describe the actions we will take to ensure we reach our goals.
+In 2024, we will set specific targets for our commitment and describe the actions we will take to ensure we reach our goals.

 Corporate Social Responsibility and environmental care